fij/btup/README.md

 ### (G) Acknowledgements

-I thank all those who found the time to teach me.
+I thank all who found the time to teach me.